openvinotoolkit/openvino/docs/install_guides/installing-openvino-conda.md

 # Install Intel® Distribution of OpenVINO™ toolkit from Anaconda Cloud {#openvino_docs_install_guides_installing_openvino_conda}

-This guide provides installation steps for Intel® Distribution of OpenVINO™ toolkit Runtime for Linux distributed through  the Anaconda Cloud.
+This guide provides installation steps for Intel® Distribution of OpenVINO™ toolkit for Linux distributed through the Anaconda Cloud.

-From 2022.1 release, the OpenVINO Model Development Tools can only be installed via PyPI.
-If you want to develop or optimize your models with OpenVINO, see [Install OpenVINO Model Development Tools](installing-model-dev-tools.md) for detailed steps.
+From 2022.1 release, the OpenVINO™ Development Tools can only be installed via PyPI.
+If you want to develop or optimize your models with OpenVINO, see [Install OpenVINO Development Tools](installing-model-dev-tools.md) for detailed steps.

-## System requirements
+## System Requirements

 **Software**